Carter425/OYDREADME/README.md

 ### Setting up your custom copilot in Azure OpenAI Studio

 1. Follow the [use your data quickstart instructions](https://learn.microsoft.com/en-us/azure/ai-services/openai/use-your-data-quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-studio#add-your-data-using-azure-openai-studio) to add your data using Azure OpenAI Studio chat playground.
-You can choose your own data or you can select `Upload files` as the data source and upload the `nba.pdf` file in this sample.

 1. After adding your data, click `Deploy to` and then `A new Teams app(preview)`.